RigoBlock/rigoblock-website/_project/03_protocol.md

 ---
-title:  "A decentralized fund<br />infrastructure"
+title:  "Infrastructure for decentralized<br />asset management"
 subtitle: "03.
 Protocol"
 slug: "project-03-protocol"
 external_link: /faq
 animation: true
 ---

-Rigoblock is an Ethereum blockchain protocol that makes it possible for anyone to set up and run a fund.
+Rigoblock is a blockchain protocol that makes it possible for anyone to set up and run a fund.
 The software is modular and abstract so that any developer can personalize it, building their own applications.

 We have already developed Vault and Drago.